 You define infrastructure for each application.
 Your pipelines deploy services to the server groups you define.

-In fact, create all the pipelines you need to deploy the service or services covered by the application, in whatever ways you want to deploy.
+Create all the pipelines you need to deploy the service or services covered by the application, in whatever ways you want to deploy.

-Learn more here in the Managing pipelines guide.
+Learn more in the Managing pipelines guide.